htl-leo-syp-itp-345/if.05.61_00-class-materials/Units/Organizational.md

 - equals 192 hours per year per team member
 - for a team of 4 members this means 768 hours per year

+**The message behind:** You have a real lot of time to work on your project.
+You can really **change the world with your product** if you want to.

 ## Team Size

 Teams should consist of 3 to 5 members.
 Smaller teams might have problems to cover all necessary roles and tasks while larger teams might have problems to coordinate themselves effectively.